Dr. Andrew Melville-Smith

 Dr. Melville-Smith has been living and working in Whyalla since 1998.
 He is the principal veterinarian at the clinic.

-He is married, has three children, three dogs and one cat.
+He is married, has three grown up children and four dogs.
 (All rescues)

 Dr. Aliza Choi

 Dr Aliza Choi originates from Hong Kong and moved to Australia to study veterinary science at Melbourne University.
 She worked as a veterinarian at a few practices in Melbourne and Sydney before making Whyalla her home.
 Aliza says she loves the opportunity manage a wide range of cases and to have such a great team here to support her.
 It is where I need to be she says.

 She enjoys treating small animals including white ducks but her passion is cats.
 She has a black cat called “Cola”, who is her elegant companion, always waiting to welcome her home and remind her, its meal time!
 She can understand why the Egyptians worshipped them.